How to Help Keep Mice Out of Cars

 - Allow the bleach mixture to soak into the affected area for 5 minutes.

-- Wipe the area with a paper towel.
-Throw the paper towel in the trash.
+- Wipe the area with a paper towel and then discard.

 - Sponge the affected area with bleach solution.

 - Create a second batch of bleach solution and soak gloves in it before removing them.